|

 Webmaster's note:

 We have a database of all of the F8U-1Ps built, which is linked from our "We Love Crusaders" Page.
 In that database, F8U-1P Bureau No. 144608 is the plane used by John Glenn to make his trans-USA record breaking flight.
+It was also "borrowed" from NADC in October 1962 by VFP-62 to fly missions over Cuba during the Cuban missile crisis.

 The database goes on to state that it was later sent to VFP-63 and "Lost in a operational accident 12/13/1972, deck crash, S. China Sea.
 Lt.
 T. B. Scott recovered.
 This was John Glenn's record setter.
 USS Oriskany VFP-63 Det-34"